Nnennajohn-rain/alx-low_level_programming/0x02-functions_nested_loops/README.md

- Write a program that computes and prints the sum of all the multiples of 3 or 5
+write a program that finds and prints the sum of the even-valued terms, followed by a new line.